klsheng/myinvois-php-sdk/README.md

 - [`openssl`](https://www.php.net/manual/en/book.openssl.php)

 If you use Composer, these dependencies should be handled automatically.
 If you install manually, you'll want to make sure that these extensions are available.

+It is recommended to install and use composer in PHP development when doesn't use any PHP framework (E.g: Laravel, Yii, etc)

+## To use MyInvois PHP SDK without PHP framework environment
+You may refer to README at [PurePHPExample](https://github.com/klsheng/myinvois-php-sdk/blob/main/src/Example/PurePHP/README.md).

 ## Usage
 You may refer example to create UBL v2.1 document supported by MyInvois System at [CreateDocumentExample](https://github.com/klsheng/myinvois-php-sdk/blob/main/src/Example/Ubl/CreateDocumentExample.php).